gcmt/vessel.nvim/README.md

 #### window.width

-Width of the popup window as a percentage of the *Neovim* UI. can be either be a number or a function.
-Even when a function, it must return a number that will be then used as a percentage.
+Width of the popup window as a percentage of the *Neovim* UI.
+Can be either be a number or a function.
+When a function, it must return a number that will be then used as a percentage.

 ```lua
 vessel.opt.window.width = <function>